 Reference Number Ву Request Staff Responsible Status Response 200206.01 Sue Vaughan Requested an update to 191205.03.
 Where can she find the legislation referred to in the response?
 Alex Jonlin Complete It does not exist yet.
 200206.02 Sue Vaughan How many commuter shuttles have placards and what is the average number that are operating per day?
 Samantha Rebelos Complete 1827 / 552 200206.03 Sue Vaughan Requested a list of all the commuter shuttle bus stops and how many are stopping and where (where are they concentrated).
-Samantha Rebelos Complete See below list of stops (this is available on our website).Average daily stops is 4,226.
-The most concentratedstops, and those stop numbers, are below.9th St & Market, East (AM and PM stop)168Van Ness & Union, SE corner (AM and PM stop)126Lombard St & Scott St, NW corner (PM stop)124Lombard St & Scott St, SE corner (AM stop)119Franklin St & Bush St, NE corner (PM stop)117Van Ness Ave & Filbert St,SW corner (AM stop)115Stanyan & Waller, NW corner (AM and PM stop)101Castro St & 18th St, NE corner (AM stop)9524th St & Church St, SE corner (AM stop)95Mission St & Steuart St, SE corner (AM and PM stop)88Divisadero & Haight, (Far Side) (AM and PM stop)84Gough St. & Geary Blvd, SW corner (AM stop)81San Jose Ave. & 29th St, SE corner (PM stop)75 200206.04 Sue Vaughan Is there anyone doing a safety analysis of the emerging mobilities including Adrian Leung Complete Yes, the Vision Zero team and DPH are both coordinating safety analysis around reporting statistics for scooter
+Samantha Rebelos Complete See below list of stops (this is available on our website).
+Average daily stops is 4,226.
+The most concentrated stops, and those stop numbers, are below.
+9th St & Market, East (AM and PM stop) 168 Van Ness & Union, SE corner (AM and PM stop) 126 Lombard St & Scott St, NW corner (PM stop) 124 Lombard St & Scott St, SE corner (AM stop) 119 Franklin St & Bush St, NE corner (PM stop) 117 Van Ness Ave & Filbert St,SW corner (AM stop) 115 Stanyan & Waller, NW corner (AM and PM stop) 101 Castro St & 18th St, NW corner (AM stop) 99 Castro St & Market St, NE corner (PM stop) 95 24th St & Church St, SE corner (AM and PM stop) 88 Divisadero & Haight, (Far Side) (AM and PM stop) 84 8th St & Market, South (AM and PM stop) 84 Gough St. & Geary Blvd, SW corner (AM stop) 81 San Jose Ave. & 29th St, SE corner (PM stop) 75 200206.04 Sue Vaughan Is there anyone doing a safety analysis of the emerging mobilities including Adrian Leung Complete Yes, the Vision Zero team and DPH are both coordinating safety analysis around reporting statistics for scooter

 Reference Number Ву Request Staff Responsible Status Response the scooters and the station-less bikes? injuries, using SFPD and Trauma Center data.
-That effore doesn't necessarily specify whether scooters are privation owned or part of the scootershare program.
+That effort doesn't necessarily specify whether scooters are privately owned or part of the scootershare program.
 For all stationless operators, we have reporting requirements related to safety.
-Almost any injury wou likely be rider reported, which means the rider would need to notify the operator of the incident.
-This is to sat that there may be more, but they may not get reported due to various circumstances like the rider feeling responsible, or not thinking the operator needs notification. ately uld ay No formal analysis is currently planned given that the reported injury data is relatively small to serve as a representative sample size.
-200206.05 Sue Vaughan Where are there benches and/or bus shelters with seats along the 29 Sunset line?
-Sean Kennedy Complete 29 SunsetInbound to the Presidio25Outbound to Bayview17TOTAL SHELTERS42TOTAL STOPS179% STOPS W/ SHELTER23.5%Please note, for benches that have been installed by another entity (not Clear Channel) we do not have a record of this work.
-In the spreadsheet it is noted whe there might be benches, based off of familiarity with the
+Almost any injury would likely be rider reported, which means the rider would need to notify the operator of the incident.
+This is to say that there may be more, but they may not get reported due to various circumstances like the rider feeling responsible, or not thinking the operator needs notification.
+No formal analysis is currently planned given that the reported injury data is relatively small to serve as a representative sample size.
+200206.05 Sue Vaughan , Sean Kennedy Complete Inbound to the Presidio 25 Outbound to Bayview 17 TOTAL SHELTERS 42 TOTAL STOPS 179 % STOPS W/ SHELTER 23.5% Please note, for benches that have been installed by another entity (not Clear Channel) we do not have a record of this work.
+In the spreadsheet it is noted where there might be benches, based off of familiarity with the